Edwin J. McEnelly: Biography

 Edward James McEnelly formed a dance band in 1902 known as the "Edwin J. McEnelly Singing Orchestra".
 By 1917, Edwin and his Singing Orchestra had a regular gig playing at Riverside Park in Springfield, Massachusetts.

 After leading this small dance band for many years, he moved to jazz during the Roaring Twenties.
 Throughout the years of his jazz career, his orchestra grew bigger and bigger adding new members such as Frankie Carle and Waino Kauppi.
 He made his first recordings with Victor Talking Machine Company in May 1920.
 However, these 1920 recordings were never released to the public.
 He made his first records that were released to the public in March 1925.

 Edwin J. McEnelly recorded many songs for Victor records until 1929, when the Great Depression forced him and his orchestra to no longer make recordings for Victor records.
 He continued to lead the band up until 1942.
 During this time when he couldn't record, he also worked as a violin teacher and a piano tuner.
 In 1942 he had to end his music career due to health conditions.
 He died on August 31, 1958, and was buried in Milford, Massachusetts.

 Style

-McEnelly was most well known as a Dance Band leader during the 1920s playing Jazz music.
-Some of his recordings feature Jazz, Waltz and dance music.
+McEnelly was most well known as a dance band leader during the 1920s playing jazz music.
+Some of his recordings feature jazz, waltz and dance music.
 As his popularity increased, Edwin and his orchestra started to broadcast over WBZ radio.
 Edwin and his orchestra would also frequently compete in "battle of the bands" with other dance orchestras of the time (It is known that he beat Jean Goldkette and his Orchestra in one instance).
 During his increase in popularity, he would increase the amount of members in his orchestra.
-By the Mid-Twenties, he had a fourteen piece orchestra with members such as Frankie Carle (Joining in 1924) and Waino Kauppi (Joining in 1917).
+By the mid-1920s, he had a fourteen-piece orchestra with members such as Frankie Carle (Joining in 1924) and Waino Kauppi (Joining in 1917).
 In some of his recordings, the arrangements have very Middle Eastern and Southeast Asian sounding qualities.
 In his recording of "Moonlight in Mandalay", the arrangement uses instrumentation and rhythms reminiscent of Southeast Asia.